USAA Preferred Cash Rewards Visa Signature Card Review | Bankrate

 The USAA® Cashback Rewards Plus American Express® card* is a great option if you’re serving on a military base on active duty.
 It offers 5 percent cash back on your first $3,000 spent on military base purchases and gas each year and 2 percent back on your first $3,000 spent on grocery purchases.
 These rates can be more rewarding for cardholders with focused spending strategies and routine expenses.

-Both cards lack welcome bonuses, which makes them compare poorly to other consumer cards.
-However, one key difference is that the USAA Cash Rewards Plus offers an intro APR for balance transfers, while the Preferred Cash Rewards Visa Credit Card offers an intro APR on new purchases.
+One key difference is that the USAA Cash Rewards Plus offers an intro APR for balance transfers.
 This distinction could dictate which card is better for you, but the rewards rates should take precedence.
 That is unless your balance transfer to the Cash Rewards Plus card will save you more money in interest charges than you stand to gain from rewards earnings on either card.

 The Cash Rewards Plus also charges foreign transaction fees, cutting into your earnings should you be stationed internationally and make frequent purchases off-base.
 Still, if most of your spending is on the military base, it will be higher than the 1.5 percent you would with the Preferred Cash Rewards Visa Credit Card.